 So what do you get for your money?
 Currently the biggest cost of a funeral is the director’s services which can cost up to 1,800.
 This should include storage of the deceased, providing the coffin, hearse and any staff needed for the day of the funeral.
 There are further costs for disbursement which can vary depending on whether you’re being cremated or buried.
 There are also costs which some people would class as extras which include: flowers, death notice and costs for a wake.

-If these costs worry you then you may want to know what options are available for you and your loved ones so that you can be prepared for the inevitable.
-Funeral plans and over 50s life insurance are common options to prepare financially for a funeral.
+If these costs worry you then you may want to know what options are available for you and your loved ones so that you can be prepared for the inevitable, which depending on your own individual circumstances, could be sooner rather than later.
+Though you can consider looking at different policies that may include Final Expense Life Insurance, certain funeral plans, and over 50’s life insurance are also common options that can help you to prepare financially for a funeral.

 A funeral plan allows you to both pay for and plan your own funeral in advance.
 This will give you peace of mind knowing that your funeral arrangements and costs are taken fair of and that you family and loved ones will be relieved of any extra stress at a difficult time.
 There are usually two payment options which are monthly payments or a one off payment.
 One advantage of taking out a funeral plan is that you get the funeral at today’s prices so you beat the rising funeral costs.